 After a 30-day free trial, plans start at just $9.99 per month.

 7. Cisco WebEx

 Since this is Cisco we’re talking about here, it’s an industry standard.
-And, it does live up to expectations by being a cross-between a voice calling and web conferencing tool.
-However, it’s a pretty handy collaboration tool by allowing you to share files and send direct messages.
+And it does live up to expectations by being a cross-between a voice calling and web conferencing tool.
+However, it’s a pretty handy collaboration tool that allows you to share files and send direct messages.
 There’s also a nifty whiteboard feature.

 If the free option isn’t working free you, plans start at $13.50/month.